Want the perfect workout program?Take Quiz

 When looking at the percentage of plant food that's protein, it's evident you will need to make a significant effort to consume enough protein.
 That doesn't even take into account that the protein from plants has far less bioavailability.
 In other words, your body is unable to digest and absorb all of it.

 This is an issue with weight loss as high protein diets are one of the top diets to support weight loss.
 Not only can protein help fill you up, but it can also mitigate muscle loss from being in a caloric deficit.
-If you're following a vegan diet, consider supplementing your diet with a pea protein powder or a hemp protein powder.
+If you're following a vegan diet, consider supplementing your diet with a pea protein powder, hemp protein powder, or other plant-based protein powder.

 Another major concern is the lack of creatine in long-time vegans.